• About

 • Office areas.

-Construction of the GSS commenced in spring 2018 with the target completion date of summer 2023.
+Construction of the GSS commenced in spring 2018 with the target date for completion works of spring 2027.

 Additional scope of work also completed by AFDE for the Site C Project include: